 The best type of ski or snowboard gloves should have long cuffs designed in a way that they can either fit over or under your jacket sleeves.

 For your feet, get durable snowboard or ski boots and a pair of warm socks.
 The socks should allow for easy and unrestricted movement of your toes to ensure proper blood circulation.
 They should also be able to minimise friction around the ankles which could lead to the development of uncomfortable blisters.
-When buying snowboarding or skiing socks, go for those that perform exceptionally at wicking away sweat from your feet so that you stay warm down there.
+When buying ski socks, go for those that perform exceptionally at wicking away sweat from your feet so that you stay warm down there.

 Cover your snowboard or ski boots with the pants to ensure that water doesn’t get into your feet.
 Plus is just looks cooler, pants tucked into your boots is a big fashion no no!